Michaelvll/michaelvll.github.io/_pages/about.md

 Research assistant, working with Prof. [Song Han](https://songhan.mit.edu) at HanLab, MIT, from Jul.
 2019 to present.
 * Worked on privacy-preserving and efficient machine learning.
 Designed a privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.
 Wrote a paper and submitted it to **CVPR** 2019.
 * Devoted to efficient natural language processing, especially for machine translation.
 Proposed a novel primitive with higher capacity than the original transformer under mobile settings.
 Wrote a paper and submitted it to **ICLR** 2020.
 The paper just received very positive reviews (Average score: **6.7/8**).
 * Focused on the hardware-aware transformer.
-Automatically designed neural architectures specialized for different hardware with optimal tradeoff between latency and BLEU score.
+Automatically designed neural architectures specialized for different hardware with better tradeoff between latency and BLEU score.
 Prepared a paper for **ACL** 2020.
 * Won **1st** place in the CVPR'19 Visual Wake Words Challenge and **3rd place** (**1st** place of all academic groups) in CVPR'19 Low Power Image Recognition Challenge.

 <a href="assets/img/sjtu.png">